clickbar/laravel-magellan/README.md

 // "0101000020E610000000000000000000400000000000000040"
 ```

-In this example we obtain an instance of the `WKTParser` and convert the string to one of our data classes. `$point` is then a valid `Point` instance and we can use any other generator eg. the `WKBGenerator` to output the `$point` in hexadecimal WKB format.
+In this example we obtain an instance of the `WKTParser` and convert the string to one of our data classes.
+`$point` is then a valid `Point` instance, and we can use any other generator e.g. the `WKBGenerator` to output the
+`$point` in hexadecimal WKB format.

 ## Request Validation and Transformation

-When a form request contains a geometry in Geojson format, you can use the `GeometryGeojsonRule` for validation.
+When a form request contains a geometry in GeoJson format, you can use the `GeometryGeojsonRule` for validation.
 You can
 even limit the types of allowed geometries by passing an array with the classes.

 In order to properly continue working with the received geometry you can use the `TransformsGeojsonGeometry` trait to
-use automatic transformation of the geojson to the proper geometry object.
+use automatic transformation of the GeoJson to the proper geometry object.
 Therefore, return the keys in
 the `geometries(): array` function.

 > **Note**